hacdias/hacdias.com/content/contact/index.md

 description: This is how you can contact me.
 ---

-I can be reached through different means, and you can find me on different platforms.
-If you need to reach me directly, please use E-mail, Telegram, or Matrix, as linked below.
-You can also check other social media if you prefer.
+To reach me directly, please use:

 <div class='terms grid bold'>